eaton-lab/fundamentals/docs/class-phylogeny.md

 ## Lecture notes

-Coming soon...

 ### Genealogies and sequence variation
-- when mutations occur in germline cells they are passed to descendants.
+- when mutations occur in germline cells they are passed on to descendants.
 - a sample of gene copies in a population will only exhibit genetic variation if mutations occurred since their common ancestor.
 - variation in DNA sequences is linked to genealogies.